Photo credit: Independent

 Just like a mother passes along characteristics to her child, the ability to produce specific terpenes can be passed along from parent to seedling.
 For example, if a mother plant was attacked by a certain pest early in its life, it’s offspring may be more likely to produce certain terpenes as a result.

-A truly responsive chemical system, pants also release different terpenes as a real-time reaction to what is going on around them.
+A truly responsive chemical system, pants also release different aromatic molecules as a real-time reaction to what is going on around them.
 If a nearby plant is attacked by insects, that plant can release certain aromatic compounds as a distress signal.
 Neighboring plants can detect this signal and will begin to produce their own terpenes to protect themselves from attack.

 As it turns out, the same reason terpene molecules are beneficial for plants may also make them beneficial to human health.
 Many terpene molecules express anti-microbial and antiseptic properties.
 More still are powerful antioxidants, protecting cells in the human body from stress-related damage.
 This makes sense, considering that some of these same compounds may protect plants from the sun’s ultraviolet radiation.